nateGeorge/vistrian-data/README.md

 # vistrian-data
-If you've ever used Vistrian, you know that it really sucks.

 This module is designed to patch holey vistrian data (data with gaps in random columns at random times), exported as a .csv from the web interface.